Chairman's Corporate Governance Statement

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The Board recognises that the long-term success of the Company is reliant upon the efforts of employees, contractors, suppliers, regulators and many other stakeholders.
+The Board recognises that the long-term success of the Company is reliant upon the efforts of employees, contractors, suppliers, regulators and many other stakeholders on the supply side of the business.
 The Board has put in place a range of processes and systems to ensure that there is close oversight and contact with its key resources and relationships.
-The Company aims to be very responsive to all stakeholder queries, monitoring message boards on various platforms (emails, social media) for all products on a daily basis, responding with technical assistance or product information as requested within 24 hours.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation